 My research has shown that in the Via Chiaia there are mainly brand boutiques settled.
 The same applies to Via dei Mille.
 In fact, the more you move to Via dei Mille, the higher will the prices be.
 For Via dei Mille is seen as the most exclusive shopping street in Naples.

 Via San Gregorio Armeno and the alleys of the historical center

-If you are interested in antiques and handicraft, you should go on a shopping spree through the historical center of Naples.
-If you would like to buy some nativity figurines, you should visit the Via San Gregorio Armeno.
-For it is well known for its cribs builder.
+If you are interested in antiques and handicraft, you should visit the historical center of Naples.
+If you would like to buy some nativity figurines, you should get them in the Via San Gregorio Armeno.
+For that place is known for its cribs builder.

 Via Scarlatti (Vomero)